JasmineOuO/MeaningfulNonsense/src/pages/blog/10-08-2020-solace-part-5-innocent.md

 \~ 1 year after his death \~

 It was late afternoon by the time I walked up the hill and reached the petite floral shop situated at the crest of a steep hill.
 One of my friends had told me about the place and said that it was like a hidden gem lost in the sea of this city.
-She went on and on about how beautiful the view was from up there and that despite looks, the owner was incredibly intuitive and seemed to have the ability of “reading into your soul”.
+She went on and on about how beautiful the view was from up here and that despite looks, the owner was incredibly intuitive and seemed to have the ability of “reading into your soul”.

 Well, so far, she had been right about one thing.
 It was one hell of a view.
 Glancing back, I could see the entire city’s landscape scattered in tiny shapes.
 While looking ahead, the ocean was sparkling beautifully.
 I stared at the scenery for a while, capturing the view with my eyes, before reaching for the door handle and opening the door.
 Despite a bell ringing when I did, no one was found behind the counter.
-So I spent the first few moments looking around the place, and there were all kinds of lovely, unfamiliar flowers.
+So I spent the first few moments looking around the place, and there were all kinds of lovely, unfamiliar flowers around.

 Then, I heard the squeal of a door opening from behind the counter and my eyes watched an old man with large circular spectacles walk in with a crate.
 It was filled with small pots in all different pastel colors.
 His eyes widened when he saw me, and he quickly greeted me with a warm smile before apologizing for not being here a few moments ago.